top of page

 Duration: 14 minutes

-Text: English translation by the composer of "Ophélie" by Arthur Rimbaud
+Text: English translation by the composer of Arthur Rimbaud's Ophélie

 Program Note:

-The music of Ophelia Floats is influenced by two of my great musical loves: mélodie and salon music of late-19th century and early-20th century France; and “emo,” pop-punk music in the United States from the late 1990s through the 2000s.
-Scales and modes from Debussy and Satie are synthesized with textures and chord progressions from bands like Dashboard Confessional, The Early November, and Something Corporate.
-Fin-de-siècle France melded to turn-of-the-century America; emo-pop meets belle époque.
+The music of Ophelia Floats is influenced by two of my musical loves: mélodie and chamber music of late-19th century and early-20th century France; as well as “emo” and pop-punk music from the late 1990s through the 2000s.
+Scales and modes from Fauré, Debussy, and Satie are synthesized with textures and chord progressions from bands and artists like Dashboard Confessional, Blink-182, Avril Lavigne, and Something Corporate.
+Fin-de-siècle France blends with turn-of-the-century America; emo-pop meets belle époque.

 Premiere (Choral Version):

-Inversion Ensemble: Da Capo, Adrienne Pedrotti Bingamon Shaw, dir.
+Inversion Ensemble: Da Capo, Adrienne Pedrotti Bingamon, dir.

 Maureen Broy Papovich & Katrina Saporsantos, soprano soloists